m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L27-L29">test/Examples/SimpleDoor.purs L27-L29</a></sup></p>
 <!-- PD_END -->

+The `State` type captures the two possible states we saw in the diagram: `DoorOpen` and `DoorClosed`.
+The `Msg` type represents the two actions: `Close` and `Open`.
+These correspond directly to what we visualized earlier—each state and each transition from the diagram has a corresponding value in these types.

-These data types define the two possible states of our door and the two messages that can trigger state transitions.
-With these types in place, we can now implement the state transition logic.
+With these types in place, we can now implement the logic that handles state transitions.
 Let's first look at the traditional approach, then see how **Transit** improves upon it.

 ### State updates: The Classic Approach

-The traditional way to implement state transitions is to write an update function that takes a state and a message and returns a new state:
+Now that we have our types, we need a function that takes the current state and a message, and returns the new state.
+The traditional way to implement this is with a pattern-matching function:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs